 Julie McGahan is Manager at Living Wage Scotland, a programme hosted by the Poverty Alliance in partnership with the Living Wage Foundation and funded by the Scottish Government.

-People are often surprised to learn that Living Wage Employer accreditation is awarded largely on trust.
 We don’t require employers to provide us with evidence on their pay structure, and we aren’t in the business of auditing employers.
 Instead, accreditation can be awarded once an employer signs a licence agreement- a legal contract which is held between the Living Wage Foundation and the employer.
 In signing this, there are a number of conditions which employers commit to.

 The first is that all directly employed workers within the organisation are paid at least the real Living Wage of £8.75 per hour.
 The second is that all contracted workers who work regularly on the employer’s premises are also paid at least the real Living Wage.
 This may be cleaners or other workers, depending on the type of business.